pyOpenSci/software-peer-review/partners/astropy.md

 :align: center
 :::

 pyOpenSci has a collaboration with the [Astropy scientific community](https://www.astropy.org/).
 Through this collaboration we add an additional layer of peer review checks to Astropy-related packages that go through our [open peer review process](https://www.pyopensci.org/software-peer-review/about/intro.html).
 If the package meets both the [Astropy criteria for becoming an affiliated package](https://www.astropy.org/affiliated/#becoming-an-affiliated-package) and our pyOpenSci peer review criteria, it can then become both an Astropy-affiliated package and a pyOpenSci ecosystem package.

 If you are submitting a package for review and wish to also apply for Astropy affiliation, your package will be:

 * Reviewed against current pyOpenSci guidelines and checks.
 * Also reviewed against the Astropy-specific guidelines listed below.

-If you are submitting a package for review and wish to also apply for Astropy affiliation, your package will be:

-- Reviewed against current pyOpenSci guidelines and checks.
-- Also reviewed against the Astropy-specific guidelines listed below.

 (astropy-collaboration)=
 ### Astropy Specific Software Peer Review Guidelines